A Lagrangian Perspective on the Growth of Midlatitude Storms: Plain Language Summary

 \section{Plain Language Summary}

 The midlatitude climate is shaped by storms.
 Their growth is primarily driven by baroclinic instability, a process converting vertical wind shear into storms' energy.
 Understanding how climatic changes impact this growth is essential for advancing midlatitude climate and weather understanding.
 In this study, we systematically evaluated the growth of storms using ERA-5 reanalysis data and tracks of all storms over 83 years.
-The Lagrangian growth of storms is compared to the Eady Growth Rate, a traditional measure of the midlatitude large-scale vertical wind shear.
-While a linear correlation between the Eady Growth Rate and storm energy is observed under mild jet strength, this relationship breaks down under extreme jet conditions.
-While the actual growth of storms is found to correlate to the Eady Growth Rate linearly, this deviation is attributed to a decrease in the storms' growth time with the Eady Growth Rate.
-As a result, a nonlinear correction to the traditional Eady Growth Rate is proposed for intense jet conditions.
-Expanding the analysis to include the horizontal wind shear emphasizes its minimal impact on storm growth rate, but underscores its crucial influence on growth time.
+The growth of individual storms is compared to baroclinicity, a widely used measure of storm activity that is primarily based on vertical wind shear.
+Our findings indicate that storm intensity increases with baroclinicity under mild conditions, this relationship breaks down under extreme conditions.
+While the growth rate of storms continues to increase with baroclinicity, this shift is due to a decrease in the storm growth time with baroclinicity.
+As a result, a nonlinear correction to the traditional linear relation between baroclinicity and storm activity is proposed.
+Expanding the analysis to include the horizontal wind shear emphasizes its minimal impact on storm growth rate but underscores its crucial influence on growth time.
 These results highlight the importance of systematic study of large quantities of storms.